MY CHILDHOOD (S)HERO

 In 2016, I almost quit performing altogether.
 It was right after the horrific tragedy at Pulse nightclub in Orlando, Florida.
 Perhaps, it felt a little too close to home as my hometown is Miami.
 I had just recently been touring the whole state of Florida with my mom and spent so much time in nightclubs just like Pulse.
 However, fear has never proven to be a positive force.
 Our country, and the world, tends to worry so much about insignificant matters such as people’s sexualities.
 We are constantly bombarded with confusing messages about sex and it is important for me to create my art.
 For the past eight years, I have seen it change many lives for the good, including my own.
 We all need to laugh more and burlesque in it's essence means "a joke."
 It is the perfect way to open people’s minds, hearts, and if we are lucky their legs, too.

-These photos are of me with Left Eye's younger sister Reigndrop Lopes right after I hosted and performed at Tease, If You Please! and Marijuana Madness in Los Angeles.
+The photos below are of me with Left Eye's younger sister Reigndrop Lopes who has attended numerous of my burlesque shows.
+Including Tease, If You Please and Marijuana Madness in Los Angeles in 2018 as well as at 340 Nightclub in Pomona in 2023.

 P.S.s.
 DREAMS COME TRUE